mhusseini/Dryv/README.md

 Now consider the following case: neither the company nor the tax ID fields are required at first.
 But if the user enters a company name, the tax ID field becomes required.
 How would you implement such a validation?

-The recommended approach **until now** is to write an own validation attribute that inherits from [ValidationAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationattribute?view=netframework-4.7.1), make it implement [IClientModelValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.modelbinding.validation.iclientmodelvalidator.addvalidation?view=aspnetcore-2.0), implement server side validation and add client-side code to implement a jQuery validator.
+The recommended approach **until now** is to write a custom validation attribute that inherits from [ValidationAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationattribute?view=netframework-4.7.1), make it implement [IClientModelValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.modelbinding.validation.iclientmodelvalidator.addvalidation?view=aspnetcore-2.0), implement server side validation and add client-side code to implement a jQuery validator.
 Real-world application can have lots and lots of different validation rules and implementing them in C# as well as JavaScript can become a cumbersome task.

 **That's where Dryv comes in.** The name "Dryv" is derived from the term "DRY Validation".
 Using Dryv, you define the rules using C# expressions and some inner magic will translate them to JavaScript.
 Using Dryv, the example above would look like this: